 You'll have to work long hours and may encounter some young kids who think you look a little scary at first, but the pay can range from $10,000 to $60,000 for over five or six weeks.

 UPS drivers and driver helper

 Sandy Springs-based UPS plans to hire about 100,000 seasonal employees – including seasonal drivers and helpers – to get holiday packages delivered on time this year.
 Seasonal drivers make an average of $19 an hour, according to GlassDoor.com, and you'll need to be prepared for a physical, fast-paced position.
 You'll be required to pass a DOT physical exam and must be able to lift, lower and carry packages that may weigh up to 70 pounds.
-Drivers also must have excellent customer contact and driving skills.
+Drivers must also have excellent customer service and driving skills.

 Helpers won't drive the vehicle but instead will assist the driver in delivering packages.
-In addition to an hourly wage, you'll also receive an $80 weekly bonus.

 You'll need to be at least 18 years old and will be responsible for grooming man-made snow and assisting with regular preventative maintenance and repairs of the Snow Plant.